poynt/cordova-plugin-poynt/README.md

 ```
 <a name="Poynt.launchAskConf"></a>
 ### Poynt.launchAskConf(msg,  successCallback, errorCallback)
-Launches captureAgreement passing msg as URL.
+Launches secondScreenService->captureAgreement passing msg as URL.
 "YES" or "NOT" strings are passed back in callback.
 In case of error, errorCallback is called with error string in argument

 __Supported Platforms__